 To learn about the issues and responsibilities concerning child protection visit the following website:

 London schools are multi-cultural and the cultural diversity of pupils is celebrated.
-We have a strong equal opportunities policy – There must be no discrimination on the grounds of race, religion, ethnic origin, sex, sexual orientation or disability to anybody.
+World Class Teachers has a strong equal opportunities policy – There must be no discrimination on the grounds of race, religion, ethnic origin, sex, sexual orientation or disability to anybody.

 Getting timesheets signed

-We do the timesheets directly with almost all of our schools so there’s one less thing for you to worry about.
+We handle the timesheets directly with almost all of our schools so it’s one less thing for you to worry about.
 In order for this to work correctly, it is essential that you report to the contact given or sign in at the school so they have a record that you were there.